nikitha75/yumazing-bites/README.md

 YumazingBites, the ultimate go-to app for recipes.
-With a flick of your finger, you'll unlock a treasure trove of delicious recipes.
+With a flick of your finger, you'll unlock a treasure trove of delicious recipes from the Meals DB API.